26 Metaprogramming

 • Calls: function applications.
 These are branches.
 The first child is the function, the rest are arguments.

-Everything in R is one of these three. x + 1 is a call to `+` with arguments x and 1. if (x > 0) "yes" else "no" is a call to `if` with three arguments.
-There is no special syntax that escapes the tree.
+That is the entire vocabulary. x + 1 is a call to `+` with arguments x and 1. if (x > 0) "yes" else "no" is a call to `if` with three arguments.
+There is no special syntax that escapes the tree; even control flow is just function calls wearing different clothes.

 lobstr::ast(if (x > 0) "yes" else "no")